google_counter

 It may not be suitable for everyone.
 Patients with conditions like bleeding disorders or severe kidney disease may not be ideal candidates for the procedure.

-Men who underwent aquablation therapy had a very low rate of irreversible complications, though there can be such side effects (including but not limited) as:
+Men who underwent aquablation therapy had a very low rate of irreversible complications, though there can be some side effects, including mild pain or difficulty when urinating, blood in the urine, sexual dysfunction, injury to the urethra or the rectum, and bruising.

-After aquablation, most patients can return to normal, light activities within one to two weeks.
+After aquablation therapy, most patients can return to normal, light activities within one to two weeks.

-Aquablation is primarily used to treat benign prostatic hyperplasia (BPH) and not prostate cancer.
-While it efficiently removes excess prostate tissue with waterjet technology, it is not a standard treatment for malignant tumors though.
+Aquablation is primarily used in the therapy of benign prostatic hyperplasia (BPH) and not prostate cancer.
+While it efficiently removes excess prostate tissue with waterjet technology, it is not a standard surgical treatment for malignant tumors, though.
 Prostate cancer patients should contact their doctor to discuss appropriate interventions in each case individually.

 Choose treatment abroad and you will for sure get the best results!